Bowling Party Ideas: retro & modern

 Bowling Ball Punch / cocktail

-Pick up some of these mini plastic fish bowls to use as glasses.
+Pick up some of these mini plastic fish bowls from supplier 2 to use as glasses.
 Fill them with a black punch such as this recipe.
-Then just cut out three small circles of paper / card and stick these on the side of the bowls to look like the holes.
+Then just apply 3 dot stickers from supplier 3 on the side of the bowls to look like the holes.

 You can also adapt this for an adult birthday party by using any cocktail with cola, such as Black Russians.